We are a friendly and welcoming group of beekeepers who meet in the Launceston area, although our members come from a wider geographical area.

 Our members range in age, experience and ability from beginner beekeepers through to those who have many years experience.

-We meet up nearly every month, in the winter meeting at Launceston college on a Friday evening and focussing on educational topics or matters arising.
+We meet up nearly every month, in the winter meeting at Tregadillet on a Friday evening and focussing on educational topics or matters arising.
 Recent meetings have looked at beekeeping basic knowledge, pollen under the microscope and the Asian Hornet.

 We have an annual social in January at a local venue which is always well attended.